 In the course of our attempts to expand into foreign markets, we may experience conflicts with various third parties who have acquired ownership rights in certain trademarks, which would impede our use and registration of some of our trademarks.
 Such conflicts are common and may arise from time to time as we pursue international expansion, such as with our acquisition of Vilebrequin.
 In addition, the laws of certain foreign countries may not protect proprietary rights to the same extent as the laws of the United States.
 Enforcing rights to our intellectual property may be difficult and expensive, and we may not be successful in combating counterfeit products and stopping infringement of our intellectual property rights, which could make it easier for competitors to capture market share.
-Furthermore, our efforts to enforce our trademark and other intellectual property rights may be met with defenses, counterclaims and countersuits attacking the validity and enforceability of our trademark and other intellectual property rights.
+Furthermore, our efforts to enforce our trademark and other intellectual property rights.
 If we are unsuccessful in protecting and enforcing our intellectual property rights, continued sales of such competing products by third parties could harm our brands and adversely impact our business, financial condition and results of operations.